Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-We used SPectroscopic vARiabiliTy Analysis (\texttt{SPARTA}) (\cite{Shahaf_2020}), a suite of tools that includes \texttt{USuRPER}, to apply these periodograms to all the three epochs H-08, C-16 and C-24 and found no signal at the SPI$\pm$ periods.
-The results from this analysis showed periodic signals at 2.24 and 1.79\,d corresponding to non-Doppler spectral variations.
-These signals are not alias of each other and are probably not related with our SPI signals.\\
+We used the Spectroscopic Variability Analysis (\texttt{SPARTA}) \cite{Shahaf_2020}, implementation of \texttt{USuRPER} to apply these periodograms to all the epochs, including H-08, C-16 and C-24 where we found no signal at the $P_{\text{syn}}$ or $P_{\text{a-syn}}$ periods.
+The results from this analysis showed periodic signals at 2.24 and 1.79\,d corresponding to non-Doppler spectral variations.\\